quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part70_The_Bellman_Err.md

 ---

 #### Probability Distribution of Trajectories
-Background context: The text explains that while a probability distribution \( P \) over data trajectories can provide complete characterization of a source of data, it does not fully determine the underlying MDP.
-This includes the ability to compute objectives like VE and BE from an MDP but cannot be determined solely from \( P \).
+Background context: The text explains that while a probability distribution $P $ over data trajectories can provide complete characterization of a source of data, it does not fully determine the underlying MDP.
+This includes the ability to compute objectives like VE and BE from an MDP but cannot be determined solely from$P$.
-:p How does the probability distribution \( P \) relate to the MDP structure?
+:p How does the probability distribution $P$ relate to the MDP structure?
 ??x
-The probability distribution \( P \) over data trajectories provides a complete characterization of the source of data.
+The probability distribution $P $ over data trajectories provides a complete characterization of the source of data.
 However, it does not fully determine the underlying MDP structure.
-While \( P \) can be used to compute objectives like Value Error (VE) and Behavior Error (BE), these computations require additional information about the MDP beyond what is provided by \( P \). x??
+While$P $ can be used to compute objectives like Value Error (VE) and Behavior Error (BE), these computations require additional information about the MDP beyond what is provided by$P$. x??

 ---